SF-WDI-LABS/mongoose-books-app/README.md

   <h1>{{ name }} is awesome!</h1>
   ```

-1. Restart your server and refresh your page.
+1. Refresh your page.
 What do you see?

 1. `hbs` uses `{{` ... `}}` to figure out what to interpret as a template.
 The areas where a template has blanks that need to be filled in with some data are inside `{{` and `}}`.
 So, `{{ name }}` makes `hbs` think there should be some `name` data available for it to use to fill in this blank.
 Let's get some name data set up.
 In your server.js file, define a `myName` variable and assign your name to it as a string.